Peteous/Practice/README.md

 8. urlEncode.java
  - This file is a java class which mimicks the functionality of Encode.py, but in Java.
 The code was written and compiled in the BlueJay IDE on the Raspberry Pi Zero.

+9. shareQuoteWLink.py
+ - This script mimics the functionality of a Workflow workflow that I made.
+It takes a copied quote and a url input to the share sheet, combines them together in markdown format, and output that text to popular writing apps.